miRTop/mirtop/README.md

 Output
 ------

-The `mirtop gff` generates the GFF3 adapter format to capture miRNA variations.
-The output is explained [here](https://github.com/miRTop/incubator/blob/master/format/definition.md).
+The `mirtop gff` generates the GFF3 adapted format to capture miRNA variations.
+The output is explained [here](https://github.com/miRTop/mirGFF3).

 Contributors
 ------------